-In 1893, with the help of Patring Tagaroma, his wife and leading lady, Carvajal formed a company (the second, it appears; the first one he formed with Raguer after the death of Cubero in 1888), the Compania Zarzuela de Carvajal, based in the Bikol region.
+In 1893, with the help of Patring Tagaroma, his wife and leading lady, Carvajal formed a company (the second, it appears; the first one he formed with Raguer after the death of Cubero in 1888), the Compañía Zarzuela de Carvajal, based in the Bikol region.
 The company came to Manila to perform Cádiz at the Zorrilla, with Carvajal and Tagaroma in the principal roles.
 Antillón painted the backdrops for this production.
 At Palomar the same year (1893) he built the Teatro Colón, a modest edifice of bamboo and nipa.
-The propaganda Movement.
+73 With the income from this theatre, Carvajal supported the Propaganda Movement.
 When the Revolution broke out in 1896, he was apparently in the provinces.